Edinburgh, Scotland

 When we asked people living in Edinburgh what life is like and how people spend their time, they said:

 "People seem to have a good work/life balance.
 Generally working hours are 35 - 40 per week; and people will go out during the week if they don't have kids.
 Sport is pretty big in Scotland.
 There are 2 football (soccer) teams in Edinburgh plus two 'major league' teams in Glasgow to follow.
 The scotland rugby team plays at Murrayfield in Edinburgh.
 Church and religion are less popular than in the US.
-But the Scots are so polite, no one would ever ask you your religion anyway," remarked one expat living in Edinburgh, Scotland.
+But the Scots are so polite, no one would ever ask you your religion anyway," explained one expat living in Edinburgh, Scotland.

 This is a personal property finding service.
 I team up with a buyer and help you find the perfect property for your needs.
 I am your man on the ground and expert in the market.
 Whatever is important to you will be my mission to bring you what you want without all the stress whilst guiding and protecting you in the process.